Hot springs near Bend offer a relaxing and memorable experience. Let’s face it, soaking in a hot spring is one of the most unique outdoor activities.

 Distance from Bend: 170 miles

-Bagpy Hot Springs is located 170 miles from Bend, but expect the drive to take closer to 3.5 hrs, as much of it on remote roads
+Bagpy Hot Springs is located 170 miles from Bend but expect the drive to take closer to 3.5 hours, as much of it on remote roads.

-The same fire that affected Breitenbush had taken its toll on Bagpy as well.
-It has been closed since 2020 and now the accessibility is questionable
+The same fire in 2020 that affected Breitenbush had taken its toll on Bagby as well.
+Combined with vandalism, this site was closed to the public until recently.

 Belknap Hot Springs Oregon